TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 13/Numbers 13.27.md

 ---

-And they told him, and said, We came unto the land whither thou sentest us; and surely it floweth with milk and honey; and this is the fruit of it.
+They told him, and said, "We came to the land where you sent us; and surely it flows with milk and honey; and this is its fruit.